-During the 1970s, TML member cities called upon the League to establish insurance pools specifically designed to meet municipal needs.
-In 1974, the League established the TML Workers Compensation Joint Insurance Fund.
+During the 1970s, TML member cities called upon the League to assist in the formation of insurance pools specifically designed to meet municipal needs.
+In 1974, the TML Workers Compensation Joint Insurance Fund was established.
 A statewide group life and health insurance program was established in 1979, and in 1982, a liability and property insurance fund was established.
 From the beginning, those insurance funds, today known as risk pools, have been governed by boards of directors separate from the TML Board.

 In 1988, the Texas Municipal League reorganized its service delivery system, resulting in three separate entities: TML itself and two risk pools.
 A close administrative relationship still exists among all three entities.